 While certification isn't always necessary, some states and employers do require it, and it can lead to a higher salary.

 You can become certified by fulfilling certification requirements, which often require exams.
-Some common certifications include the Certified Medical Assistant (CMA) certification, offered by the American Association of Medical Assistants, and the Registered Medical Assistant (RMA) certification offered by the American Medical Technologists.
+Some common certifications include the Certified Medical Assistant (CMA) certification, offered by the American Association of Medical Assistants, and the Registered Medical Assistant (RMA) certification, offered by the American Medical Technologists.
 Some positions may also require you to be CPR-certified.

 Before you start pouring over the internet to find a job, try networking first.
 This means reaching out to instructors, professors, classmates, and people you know personally with medical careers.
 You may even find that the clinic where you completed your internship has a job opening.

 Though big hospital networks might be more recognizable, don’t forget to apply to smaller operations, like a local doctor's office.
 A smaller setting is more likely to make you responsible for several different types of tasks, which can be a great way to build experience.
-Decide which one works best for you, but be open to unexpected opportunities.
+Decide which one works best for you, but open yourself up to unexpected opportunities.

 Prepare for interviews by practicing your answers to typical questions.
 You'll think of good potential answers and be ready when you are face-to-face with the interviewer.
 Here are some questions you might encounter in a medical assistant interview: